-What makes a painting become a masterpiece celebrated for centuries?
-Broadcaster and journalist Andrew Marr recounts the intriguing stories behind some of the most iconic works of art ever produced.
-Why are Da Vinci’s Mona Lisa, Van Gogh’s Sunflowers and Turner’s The Fighting Temeraire so eternally fascinating?
-And how much did their creators’ lives and the societies they worked in influence the paintings?
-Get ready to see these seminal creators and their magnum opuses in a whole new light.
+Broadcaster and journalist Andrew Marr examines the stories behind some of the most famous works of art ever devised.
+Why were these pieces created and what makes them, in particular, so eternally fascinating?
+How much did the lives of the artists, and the society and environment they worked in, influence the paintings?
+Get ready to see truly iconic images in a whole new light.

 Grayson Perry's Art Club